 • Meals: Lunch and dinner are provided for all Extended Day campers.
 Lunch is provided for all Day campers.

 Tennis is played at the Schwartz Tennis Center with 12 outdoor and 6 indoor courts.

 Overnight campers reside in the dorms (name TBD) on campus.
-There is A/C in the dorms.
+There is no A/C in the dorms, campers can bring fans.
 Campers stay 2 per room (no triples) and are assigned by age and roommate requests.
 Please contact camp director for special requests.

 Weekend Stayovers: Weekend stayovers are not available at this location.